Chesterfield Towne Center: History

 In November 2010, the former Leggett/Belk/Dillard's was replaced with Garden Ridge, and the former Hess's/Dillard's became a combination TJ Maxx/HomeGoods store in 2011.
 These openings began a series of store openings and renovations in 2011, including renovations to American Eagle Outfitters and Old Navy, and a new Rue 21 store.

 In December 2013, Macerich sold the mall to Rouse Properties.
 Many predicted the demise of Chesterfield Towne Center when competitors Stony Point Fashion Park and Short Pump Town Center opened in 2003.
 Ten years later, experts noted that Chesterfield had beaten the odds and held its own against the new competition.
 2013 sales were down only 3% from 2003 levels.

 In 2015, H&M took over the place of Coldwater Creek, a non-anchor store.
 Garden Ridge changed its name to At Home.

 On November 7, 2019, Sears announced that it would be closing this location as part of a plan to close 96 stores nationwide.
 This store closed in February 2020.

 On June 23, 2020, a fight broke out at the mall between two men, one opening fire, sending the other to the hospital where he later died.

+On December 12, 2025 the mall was sold to a joint venture of New York-based investment firm JRE Partners and Anastacia AG, a Swiss company.
+This came from an announcement from Pacific Retail Capital Partners, a Los Angeles-based firm that’s taking over leasing and management of the mall.

+In February 2026, the combined TJ Maxx / HomeGoods anchor closed as the store relocated to a site away from the mall.